Human Trafficking by the Numbers

 - $8 billion dollars is saved annually by private households that employ domestic workers under conditions of forced labor

-- In 2012, according to the US State Department, there were only 7,705 prosecutions and 4,746 convictions for trafficking globally.
+- According to the 2017 State Department Trafficking in Persons (TIP) report, there were only 14,894 prosecutions and 9,071 convictions for trafficking globally in 2016.

 Human Rights First’s anti-trafficking campaign focuses on disrupting the “slavery exploitation network” – the range of criminal enterprises that organize and profit from modern day slavery.
 Our goal is to reduce the incidence of trafficking and disrupt the business operations of traffickers, by promoting policies and generating political will to increase the risks, penalties, and punishments for those who exploit other human beings.